noir-lang/noir/docs/docs/noir/modules_packages_crates/workspaces.md

 default-member = "crates/a"
 ```

 `members` indicates which packages are included in the workspace.
 As such, all member packages of a workspace will be processed when the `--workspace` flag is used with various commands or if a `default-member` is not specified.
+The `--package` option can be used to limit
+the scope of some commands to a specific member of the workspace; otherwise these commands run on the package nearest on the path to the
+current directory where `nargo` was invoked.

 `default-member` indicates which package various commands process by default.